poweredgenl/smarthome/README.md

 #### Light automations <a name="lightautomations"/>

 - In toilet / storage and attic, office, lights turn on/off based on motion sensor, re-triggered / reset of the timer in case of continued presence.
 - In the hallway / kitchen / dining and living lights turn on/off based on motion sensor, but included with mood scenes to dim after no presence is detected       anymore.
 In this way creating a mood-effect, eg dimmed lights to provide a cozy atmosphere.
+This is also activated when the lights are off, and no motion is     detected at sunset.
+If all those cases are met - the mood lights are activated automatically.

   An example node-red flow looks like this (code in repo):